arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 column,definition,type,notes
-local_id_type,The type of participant id (local).,String,This will always be local. local_participant_id,Id that is used in PARTICIPANT_MANIFEST,String, auth_id_type,The type of participant id(chop),String,This will always be chop. auth_participant_id,Authorative Id of the participant.
+local_id_type,The type of participant id (local).,String,This will always be local. local_participant_id,Id that is used in PARTICIPANT*MANIFEST,String, auth_id*\type,The type of participant id(chop),String,This will always be chop. aut\h_participan\t_id,Authorative Id of the participant.
 (Often MRN),String,Use an 8 digit MRN.
 Left-pad the MRN with zeroes as necessary.

 ### manifests/participant_family_role